Get Your Flu Shot

 It's best to get your shot by the end of October.
 If you miss that deadline, you can still roll up your sleeve later in the season.

-The Centers for Disease Control and Prevention (CDC) identifies a few rare exceptions for those who shouldn't get the vaccine, including people who are allergic to the flu vaccine or anything used to make it.
+The Centers for Disease Control and Prevention (CDC) identifies a few rare exceptions for those who shouldn't get the vaccine, including people who are allergic to the ingredients in the flu vaccine.
 If you have concerns, talk with your care team.

 Flu symptoms include: